Danielement321/LLM4Beginner/README.md

 Please note that you should first modify `config.py` according to your device.

 ## Generate
 A random generation task is given in `RandomGenerate.ipynb`.
 Before generating, please make sure that your trained weights is ready.
+Besides, a notebook for generation according to given context is given in `ContextGenerate.ipynb`.
+Enjoy!